 To develop the new water-resistant thermoplastic, Yang and colleagues processed chicken feathers with chemicals, including methyl acrylate, a colorless liquid found in nail polish that undergoes polymerization—that’s the process used in producing plastics in which molecules link together one by one into huge chains.
 This process resulted in films of what Yang’s group terms “feather-g-poly(methyl acrylate)” plastic.
 It had excellent properties as a thermoplastic, was substantially stronger and more resistant to tearing than plastics made from soy protein or starch, and as a first among chicken-feather plastics had good resistance to water.

 EPA Seeks Comment on Proposed Standards to Protect Aquatic Ecosystems

 The EPA is proposing for public comment standards to protect billions of fish and other aquatic organisms drawn each year into cooling water systems at large power plants and factories.
-The proposal, based on Section 316(b) of the Clean Water Act, would establish a common sense framework, putting a premium on public input and flexibility.

 “This proposal establishes a strong baseline level of protection and then allows additional safeguards for aquatic life to be developed through a rigorous site-specific analysis, an approach that ensures the most up to date technology available is being used.
 It puts implementation analysis in the hands of the permit writers, where requirements can be tailored to the particular facility,” said Nancy Stoner, acting assistant administrator for EPA’s Office of Water.
 “The public’s comments will be instrumental in shaping safeguards for aquatic life and to build a commonsense path forward.
 The input we receive will make certain that we end up with a flexible and effective rule to protect the health of our waters and ecosystems.”